envoyproxy/nighthawk/source/server/README.md

 ## Response Options config

-The ResponseOptions proto can be used in the test-server filter config or passed in `x-nighthawk-test-server-config`` request header.
+The [ResponseOptions proto](/api/server/response_options.proto) can be used in the test-server and dynamic-delay filter config or passed in `x-nighthawk-test-server-config`` request header.

 The following parameters are available:

-* `response_body_size` - number of 'a' characters repeated in the response body.
+- `response_body_size` - number of 'a' characters repeated in the response body.
-* `response_headers` - list of headers to add to response.
+- `response_headers` - list of headers to add to response.
 If `append` is set to `true`, then the header is appended.
-* `echo_request_headers` - if set to `true`, then append the dump of request headers to the response body.
+- `echo_request_headers` - if set to `true`, then append the dump of request headers to the response body.

 The response options could be used to test and debug proxy or server configuration, for